TheWidlarzGroup/ucm-challenge/readme.md

 Ask a team member to invite you to the Expo project so that you can download the latest JS build!

+1. Have/install the Expo Go app on your device
+2. Log in with an email that the invitation was sent to
+3. Open the below link in the browser

 Expo GO Link: exp://exp.host/@daniel_grychtol/ucm-challenge

 ## Preview